The universal structure of moment maps in complex geometry: -critical K ahler metrics as moment maps

 \begin{corollary} The equivariant Chern--Weil representatives of the Chern characters of $TX^{1,0}$ with respect to the Hermitian metric induced by $\omega$ are given for $v \in \mfk$ by \end{corollary}

 This is a standard result for the \emph{first} Chern class, where (since $\tr (iH_v) = -\Delta \langle \mu, v\rangle$ and $\tr (iR) = 2\pi\Ric\omega$) for $j=1$ the result states that the equivariant differential form is equivariantly closed, and is a representative of \(c_{1,\eq}(X)\).
-This is, at least beyond equivariance of the form, a classical consequence of the Bochner formula \cite[Proposition 8.8.3, Remark 8.8.2]{PG} (having been used many times since \cite[Lemma 28]{GS-duke}, \cite[Section 3]{EL}), and to our knowledge equivariance was first explicitly stated for general compact Lie groups by McCarthy \cite[Proof of Proposition 3.5]{JM-osc}.
+This is, at least beyond equivariance of the form, also a classical consequence of the Bochner formula \cite[Proposition 8.8.3, Remark 8.8.2]{PG} (having been used many times since \cite[Lemma 28]{GS-duke}, \cite[Section 3]{EL}), and to our knowledge equivariance was first explicitly stated for general compact Lie groups by McCarthy \cite[Proof of Proposition 3.5]{JM-osc}.

 Our main applications will instead use a consequence of this global result which holds for the relative tangent bundle of a holomorphic submersion.
 The setting is the following.
 We consider a proper holomorphic submersion $\pi: X \to B$ between finite-dimensional K\"ahler manifolds; the fibres are thus compact, but $B$ and $X$ themselves are not required to be so.
 We denote the fibre of $\pi$ over $b \in B$ by $X_b$.
 We fix a compact Lie group $K$ acting by biholomorphisms on $X$ and $B$ in such a way that $\pi$ is a $K$-equivariant map.
-We finally fix a $K$-invariant relatively K\"ahler metric $\omega_X$ along with a moment map with respect to $\omega_X$, which by definition requires to be equivariantly closed (in particular, we do not demand that $\omega_X$ is globally positive).
+We finally fix a $K$-invariant relatively K\"ahler metric $\omega_X$ along with a moment map $\mu_X: X \to \mfk^*$ with respect to $\omega_X$ (recalling we do not demand that $\omega_X$ be globally positive).